fhellwig/find-chrome-extension/README.md

 Currently, this utility works on Windows, macOS, and Linux.
 It searches the `Default` as well as all `Profile` directories.

+## Test

+1. Install the [React Developer Tools](chrome://extensions/?id=fmkadmapgofadopljbjfkapdkoienihi) Google Chrome extension.
+2. Run `npm install` to install the Mocha dev dependency.
+2. Run `npm test` to run the test.

 ## Motivation

-I wanted a utility whereby I could install the React Developer Tools in Electron using the React BrowswerWindow `addDevToolsExtension` method.
+I wanted a utility whereby I could install the React Developer Tools in Electron using the BrowswerWindow `addDevToolsExtension` method.

+## Notes

+1. Another option would have been to find the extension by ID but that would have added another step for the developer (i.e., determining the extension ID from the extension URL).
+2. It looks in all profiles and doesn't check the version number.
+It simply returns the first extension matching the name.